-Shaw is a big winger who does not hesitate to use his frame to his advantage, but he is far from just a checking line winger.
-He is willing to absorb punishment at the top of the crease or engage in puck battles along the boards.
-A strong skater with a willingness to drive to the net, Shaw can also help out on the penalty kill.
+Shaw is a big winger who does not hesitate to use his frame to his advantage but is more than a checking line winger.
+He is willing to absorb punishment at the top of the crease or engage in puck battles along the boards and is a strong skater with a willingness to drive to the net, Shaw can also help out on the penalty kill.
 Steadily adapting to the pace and higher skill level of pro hockey, he has shown flashes of the playmaking ability he displayed in junior hockey and is scoring more consistently in his second AHL season.

 Shaw attended training camp with Florida before being assigned to AHL affiliate San Antonio at the start of the 2014-15 season.
 Now in his second pro season with the Rampage, he has stepped into a full-time role and is contributing on both ends on a consistent basis.
 While he is not likely to put up the offensive numbers he did with the high-flying Remparts in junior hockey, he could become an NHL regular in the next two to three years.